 a.
 Do not be afraid, nor be dismayed: This was the first key to regaining victory.
 They had to receive encouragement from God.
 Though Israel stumbled through Achan’s sin as shown in Joshua 7, they dealt with the failure and now had to move on.

 i.
-It is often the most difficult to regain lost ground such as Ai.
+It is often difficult to regain lost ground such as Ai.
 When we have failed at some point in our Christian lives, we need to know how to get back on track.

 iii.
-God wants us to use our failures in a good way, to use them as a foundation for great victory in the LORD.
+God wants us to use our failures in a good way, to use them as a foundation for a great victory in the LORD.

 b.
 Take all the people of war with you, and arise, go up to Ai: God wasn’t despondent or depressed, and He didn’t want Joshua or the nation of Israel to be either.
-Now it was time to get busy and set about being victorious for the LORD, because He has not abandoned them.
+Now it was time to get busy and set about being victorious for the LORD, because He had not abandoned them.

 c.
 Only its spoil and its cattle you shall take as booty for yourselves: God allows them to keep the spoil from the city of Ai.
 How foolish the sin of Achan seems now!
-He could have had all his heart desired if he only waited on the LORD for it.
+He could have had all his heart desired if he had only waited on the LORD for it.

 d.
 Lay an ambush for the city behind it: God gives Joshua a plan for conquering the city of Ai, and now he must follow it.
 When we need to regain the victory, we must follow God’s plan.